mlobstein/openhab-addons/bundles/org.openhab.binding.lacrosse/README.md

 This binding receives data from La Crosse C84612 weather stations or TX60-U temperature sensors via the hardwired Ethernet GW1000U ERF gateway.

-**Please note that this binding is still under development and may not work correctly or at all!**
-**The La Crosse C84612 weather station has not yet been tested with this binding.**
+**Please note that this binding has not yet been tested with the La Crosse C84612 weather station.**

 The GW1000U must be configured to use the IP address and web server port of the openHAB server as its Proxyserver in order to use this binding.
 The Gateway Advanced Setup (GAS) utility from La Crosse is used to change the gateway's settings.